Crying For Amavubi

 I did find his comments very ludicrous; I believe Amavubi fans deserved a much better reason to trust their team.

 I have always said to my friends that I am no fan of Amavubi because I do not see any reason why I should invest my time and energy behind a team that hasn’t performed well in years.
-Or, to say the least, I point out to the fact that there seems to be no clear plan to invest the future of the national team – for anyone to believe things will get well anytime soon.
+Or, to say the least, I point out to the fact that there seems to be no clear plan to invest in the future of the national team — so that we can form basis to believe things will get well anytime soon.

-Last time I spoke to a sports know-it-all, he mentioned a number of alarming issues that have happened in the field of football, including the academy.
+Last time I spoke to a sports pundit, they mentioned a number of alarming issues that have happened in the field of football, including the academy.

-I wasn’t surprised to hear Libya has beaten Amavubi on Tuesday.
-In fact, I get surprised whenever I hear fans complain – as if defeat was, really, the ultimate problem that Amavubi is.
+I wasn’t surprised to hear that Libya had beaten Amavubi on Tuesday.
+In fact, I get surprised whenever I hear fans complain — as if defeat is the ultimate problem that Amavubi is.
 And worse, to see the coach simply blame it on “individual errors.”

-I was a big fan of Amavubi – trust me – until I realise we haven’t done a thing since Jimmy Gateta and Olivier Karekezi.
-If “patriotism” is about getting behind mediocrity, then I am out.
+I was a big fan of Amavubi (trust me) until I realised we haven’t done a thing since Jimmy Gateta and Olivier Karekezi.
+If patriotism is about rallying around mediocrity, I am seriously out.

 Have something to say about this piece?
-Share it in the comments.
+Message the editor.